- The Difference Between Auto Transport Brokers & Carriers

-One of the most important distinctions to understand is the difference (and occasionally, the overlap) between an auto transport broker and a carrier.
-The customer or person having a vehicle transported is also known as a shipper.
+One of the most important aspects to understanding the difference (and occasionally, the overlap) between an auto transport broker and a carrier is knowing the role that they both play in the industry.

 What Is An Auto Transport Broker?

 The advantage of using a broker instead of a carrier is that you have more options because of their existing network of auto carriers.
-If you deal directly with an auto transport carrier, they may not have the necessary equipment when you need it, or may not have licensing in all the states required to move your vehicle where it needs to go.
-A broker does the leg work of finding a carrier that meets these criteria and can sometimes get a more competitive rate by creating competition between carriers on behalf of the shipper.
+If you deal directly with an auto transport carrier, they may not have the necessary equipment required, or the necessary licensing in all the states your vehicle is transported through.
+A broker does the leg work of finding a carrier that meets these criteria and can sometimes get a more competitive rate by creating competition between carriers on behalf of the customer.

 What Is An Auto Transport Carrier?

-An auto transport carrier is the company that owns the trucks and employs the movers that do the labor of transporting a vehicle.
+An auto transport carrier is the company that owns the trucks and employs the workers that do the labor of transporting a vehicle.

 One benefit of using a carrier is that you are dealing directly with the company (and maybe even the person) who will be transporting your vehicle, essentially eliminating the “middle man.”

-It’s important to keep in mind that some carriers may not be able to transport an auto since licensing and legal requirements differ from state to state.
-Dealing strictly with a carrier can sometimes limit you in terms of availability, method of transport and time of delivery.
-Dealing directly with a carrier can sometimes mean a higher cost because of the lack of competing bids for the service.
+It’s important to keep in mind that some carriers may not be able to transport an auto in certain areas since licensing and legal requirements differ from state to state.
+Dealing strictly with a carrier can sometimes limit your options in terms of availability, method of transport and time of delivery.
+Dealing directly with a carrier can also mean a higher cost because of the lack of competing bids for the service.

 Auto Transport Companies That Are Brokers and Carriers

-The Protect Your Move website offers information about brokers and carriers directly from the Federal Motor Carrier Safety Administration.
+The Protect Your Move website offers information about brokers and carriers directly from the Federal Motor Carrier Safety Administration, which is the organization that oversees the auto shipping industry.
 At the FMCSA site, you can research specific companies by state, motor carrier license number and U.S. Department of Transportation number.